inureyes/pdf2ppt/README.md

 - Automatically handles file naming and temporary folders.
 - Displays progress bars for conversion and slide creation.
 - Automatically cleans up temporary files after creating the presentation.
+- On macOS, if Microsoft PowerPoint is installed, you can directly input a PPTX file to flatten it.

 ## Requirements